slowernews/wisdom-tldr/chapters/2-2_relation_competition.md

 -- Kevin Kelly [1952]*

 Being rich is being fulfilled.
 An unhurried sense of time is itself a form of wealth.

+Money is a force multiplier for the life you want to live.
+But chasing more forever isn’t the path to happiness.
+Money buys freedom, not fulfillment.

+Money problems are self-confidence problems.

 > *"Contentment is natural wealth; luxury is artificial poverty."
 -- Socrates [-470]*